storozhilov/mariadb-enterprise/README.md

 Parameters are:

-- `mariadb-enterprise::token` - your seckret token
+- `mariadb::token` - your seckret token
-- `mariadb-enterprise::version` - version of Maria DB
+- `mariadb::version` - version of Maria DB

 ## uninstall